aungkhantko/os-project/README.md

 # OS project

 A summer project to build a operating system.
+Check notes on more info.

 ### To Do
 - [ ] Refactor project